samuelquitiang/HotBoxes/README.md

+*Last edition by Samuel Quitian on 23/03/2024*

-### Monte Carlo Simulation of Particle Distribution in Potential Wells with Thermal Reservoir
+# Monte Carlo Simulation of Particle Distribution in Potential Wells with Thermal Reservoir
 In this work, we study the scenario of an array of infinite potential wells in contact with a thermal reservoir, each containing one electron.
 It is well known that in certain physical systems, the likelihood of being in a particular state is determined by the Boltzmann distribution, which is a function of the energy and temperature.

-# $P(n_i) = \frac{e^{-E_i/k_b T}}{Z}$
+$P(n_i) = \frac{e^{-E_i/k_b T}}{Z}$

-The objective of this project is to delve into the distribution of particles within the energy levels of the system upon reaching equilibrium.
-Additionally, it aims to explore how the system's behavior varies concerning different parameters, such as the length of the wells.
+The objective of this project is to explore the distribution of particles within the energy levels of the system upon reaching equilibrium.
+Additionally, it aims to unveil how the system's behavior varies concerning different parameters, such as the length of the wells.
 To achieve this, we will use the Monte Carlo approach with the Metropolis algorithm in which we make the system evolve according to a certain probabilities.
-We aim to explore how temperature affects the final distribution of particles on energy levels, the stability of the system, and the convergence of simulation results.
+We aim to show how temperature affects the final distribution of particles on energy levels, the stability of the system, and the convergence of simulation results.

 ![Potenciales](https://github.com/samuelquitiang/HotBoxes/assets/53834570/66a53846-9845-46b1-90f9-aaeea9430fb4)

 In this case, the initial state of the system can be expressed as:
 $n_0 = (4, 3, 2, ..., 4)$

-The code will make evolve the system from a state $n_i$ to a state $n_j$ by doing a "random walk" in which the probability of accept a transition to a higher level of energy is given by:
+The code will make evolve the system from a state $n_i$ to a state $n_j$ by doing a "random walk" in which the probability of doing a transition to a higher level of energy is given by:

 $W=P\left(n_i \rightarrow n_j\right)=\frac{p\left(E_{n_j}\right)}{p\left(E_{n_i}\right)}=\frac{e^{-\beta E_{n_j}} / Z}{e^{-\beta E_{n_i} / Z}}=e^{\beta\left(E_{n_j}-E_{n_i}\right)}$